How to play chord inversions on the guitar

 Inversions example in notation

 An important thing to note is that although the bass note changes according to the inversion, the other notes of the chord can be in varying orders.
+You can also drop the 2nd note to the bass to create spread triads (see lesson here).

 As you’ll see in the charts ahead, a lot of times some of the notes in the chord get doubled in a given shape.
 That is normal as long you have the right bass note.